 The 2020 SsangYong Korando goes on sale in Ireland in December priced from €24,495.
 We haven’t heard from SsangYong for a while but the brand is building a new presence in Ireland as SsangYong Automotive Ireland under new Country Manager John McKenna.
 The new Korando builds on the good form seen in the smaller Tivoli compact crossover, which has also undergone an update for 2020.
 Caroline travelled to Madrid, Spain, to test drive the new Korando.

 The fourth generation Korando was designed at SsangYong’s R&D Centre in Pyeongtaek, South Korea.
 It’s out with the old and in with the new: the Korando is a car transformed since the previous generation of the SUV with a modern, edgy design language that follows on from the cool Tivoli launched back in 2016.
 This car has a good presence in the metal and is something distinctly different for the busy C-SUV segment.

 Another major transformation has taken place inside the cabin of the new Korando.
 The simple horizontal layout is easy to navigate and cabin materials look good.
-Some of our high spec test cars had the “Blaze Cockpit” with a 10.25” full digital cluster and 9” touchscreen unit and ambient lighting with 34 colours.
-However, this feature will be reserved to top level ELX models in Ireland.
+Some of our high-spec test cars had the “Blaze Cockpit” with a 10.25” full digital cluster and 9” touchscreen unit and ambient lighting with 34 colours.
+However, this feature will be reserved for top-level ELX models in Ireland.
 No problem, the analogue dials look fine too.
-An 8” touchscreen is available from mid level EL cars and supports Apple CarPlay and Android Auto.
+An 8” touchscreen is available from mid-level EL cars and supports Apple CarPlay and Android Auto.